1905 Michigan Wolverines football team

 The 1905 Michigan Wolverines football team represented the University of Michigan in the 1905 Western Conference football season.
 The team's head football coach was Fielding H. Yost.
 The Wolverines played their home games at Regents Field.
-After winning the first 12 games of the season by a combined score of 495–0, the team lost the final game of the season by a score of 2–0 against the University of Chicago.
+After winning the first 12 games of the season by a combined score of 495–0, the team lost the final game of the season by a score of 2–0 against the Chicago Maroons.

 Schedule

-Pre-season
+Preseason

 The 1905 football team returned 11 varsity letter winners from the 1904 team.
 The only letter winners not returning from 1904 were Willie Heston and Babe Carter.
 Center Germany Schulz, who had played as a freshman in 1904, was expected to be the best center in the west during the 1905 season.
 The line also returned "Octopus" Graham, Henry Schulte, and Joe Curtis.
 Fred Norcross also returned as the team's starting quarterback.
 In the backfield, several players were in competition to replace Heston at left halfback.
 Tom Hammond returned at right halfback.
 At fullback, Frank Longman sustained a knee injury that was expected to keep him on the sidelines for the early part of the season.
 Track star John Garrels had shown promise in 1904 and was the fastest man on the Michigan team.